 For relief of back pain from prolonged sitting, intermittently try leaning back in your chair with your feet on the floor with a slight curve in the low back.
 Also, stand for part of the day when possible (for example, while on the phone or reading).

 Bed rest can help an acute back strain or injury.
 But it is not true that you should stay in bed.
 Sometimes remaining immobile in bed can actually make back pain worse.
+Strict bed rest was once common medical advice for back pain.
+But doctors today are more likely to recommend moderate activity as you heal.

 Regular exercise is very good for preventing back pain.
 Actually, for those with an acute back injury, sometimes a guided, mild exercise program is recommended.
 This often begins with gentle exercises that gradually increase in intensity.